Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: Abstract

 \section{Abstract}

-We build a classical spin model {\it ab initio} for NdFe$_{12}$N, a material that goes beyond today's champion magnet compound Nd$_{2}$Fe$_{14}$B in its intrinsic magnetic properties.
-Within our target temperature-range motivated by practical operation of permanent magnets, we have obtained a quantitative agreement with the latest experimental results on the temperature dependence of the magnetization and the anisotropy field.
-Having put the realistic observables under our numerical control, we propose a scheme for $5d$-electron control over the operation-temperature magnetism to enhance its possible utility.
+A classical spin model derived {\it ab initio} for rare-earth-based permanent magnet compounds is presented.
+Our target compound, NdFe$_{12}$N, is a material that goes beyond today's champion magnet compound Nd$_{2}$Fe$_{14}$B in its intrinsic magnetic properties with a simpler crystal structure.
+Calculated temperature dependence of the magnetization and the anisotropy field agree with the latest experimental results in the leading order.
+Having put the realistic observables under our numerical control, we propose that engineering $5d$-electron-mediated indirect exchange coupling between $4f$-electrons in Nd and $3d$-electrons from Fe would most critically help to enhance the material's utility over the operation-temperature range.